bmoussaud/watermark-labels-buildpack/README.md

 ````

 the Make apply the resources defined in the `kpack` directory into the `kpack` namespace already configured.
-The resources are
+The 3 resources are:
 * a custom `ClusterStore` that includes the buildpack to use : common buildpacks from paketo and the `watermark` buildpack
 * a custom `Builder` that combines the stack, the store and the order of the applied buildpack
 * a custom `Image`that creates the link between the source (git) and the builder.

 the output is